micknudsen/gwf-utilization/README.md

 # gwf-utilization

-This is a [gwf](http://gwf.readthedocs.io/en/latest/) plugin for providing information about how well allocated resources have been used.
-Simply write `gwf utilization` in your workflow directory.
+This is a [gwf](http://gwf.readthedocs.io/en/latest/) plugin for providing information about how well allocated resources have been used

 ```
+$ gwf utilization
 +----------------------------------------+-------+----------------+---------------+--------------+-------------+----------------+---------------+------------+----------+-------+
 | Target                                 | Cores | Walltime Alloc | Walltime Used | Memory Alloc | Memory Used | CPU Time Alloc | CPU Time Used | Walltime % | Memory % | CPU % |
 +========================================+=======+================+===============+==============+=============+================+===============+============+==========+=======+